-Replicating Sharded Databases: A case study of SalesLoft, Citus Data and Fivetran
+Replicating Sharded Databases: A Case Study of SalesLoft, Citus Data and Fivetran

-SalesLoft is among the leading sales engagement platforms.
+SalesLoft is among the world's leading sales engagement platforms.
 One of its key mottos is: “We Believe in Sales.”
 With that credo in mind, SalesLoft says it “created the Modern Sales Engagement Platform.”
-The data infrastructure that supports this is a Citus Data, sharded Postgres cluster, says Mike Sandt, a SalesLoft engineer.
+The data infrastructure that supports this is a Citus Data sharded Postgres cluster, says Mike Sandt, a SalesLoft engineer.

 “Citus Data provides SalesLoft with a hosted, multi-tenant, Postgres environment without the overhead of implementing the technology ourselves.
 We deal with large data volumes at SalesLoft,” Sandt says.
 “In order to help scale our technology as we drive towards the enterprise, we identified a need to tenant our systems.
 Citus made this process easier on us by providing the appropriate libraries and operational infrastructure.”

 SalesLoft’s challenge was how to combine the sharded tables in a columnar data warehouse, AWS Redshift, in order to perform advanced analytics.
 The Fivetran off-the-shelf solution was to replicate every database in the cluster individually by using a standard Fivetran Postgres connector.
 As a result, SalesLoft didn’t have to spend time or resources building or maintaining custom infrastructure to replicate sharded data.

 “Fivetran solved the problem of getting the data into our warehouse without having to run the gambit of rolling custom infrastructure for such tasks,” Sandt says.
 “Fivetran effectively centralized the data for us so that we can provide insight into customer usage.”